amkillam/OpenLanguage/docs/api/WordprocessingML/Special-Types.md

 ## Field-Specific Enums

-Many field instruction classes have their own enums for switches and arguments, providing clarity and type safety.
+Many field instruction AST nodes have their own enums for arguments and switches, providing clarity and type safety.

 ### `ADDRESSBLOCK` Field